apache/spark/IMAGES.rst

-However for CI builds we keep the images in GitHub registry as well - this way we can easily push the images automatically after merge requests and use such images for Pull Requests as cache - which makes it much it much faster for CI builds (images are available in cache right after merged request in master finishes it's build), The difference is visible especially if significant changes are done in the Dockerfile.CI.
+However for CI builds we keep the images in GitHub registry as well - this way we can easily push the images automatically after merge requests and use such images for Pull Requests as cache - which makes it much it much faster for CI builds (images are available in cache right after merged request in main finishes it's build), The difference is visible especially if significant changes are done in the Dockerfile.CI.

 The images are named differently (in Docker definition of image names - registry URL is part of the